 5.1.1 Introduction

 To expose management services to external MnS consumers using CAPIF, there is a need to define the functional entity responsible for providing the CAPIF API provider domain functions defined in clause 6 of TS 23.222[2].
 These functions include the API Exposing Function (AEF), API management function (AMF) and the API publishing function (APF).
-For the present document, the functional entity responsible for providing these API provider domain functions is referred to as the Management Services Exposure Domain (MSED).
+The functional entity also provides exposure governance to perform the filtering on MnS (e.g., MnS component type A, B, and C) towards different external consumers and translation of internal-external information.
+For the present document, the functional entity responsible for providing these functions is referred to as the Management Services Exposure Domain Function (MSEDF).

-5.1.2 Management Services Exposure Domain (MSED)
+5.1.2 Management Services Exposure Domain Function (MSEDF)

-MSED provides the API provider domains by consuming the CAPIF-3, CAPIF-4 and CAPIF-5 interfaces as shown in Figure 5.1.2-1.
+MSEDF provides the API provider domains by consuming the CAPIF-3, CAPIF-4 and CAPIF-5 interfaces as shown in Figure 5.1.2-1.
 The API invoker shown in Figure 5.1.2-1 outside the PLMN trust domain is the external MnS consumer.
 To enable the exposure of management services using CAPIF, the 3GPP management system is responsible for providing the mapping logic between the management service information and the CAPIF-defined information elements exchanged on the CAPIF-3, CAPIF-4 and CAPIF-5 interfaces (defined in TS 29.222).

-The MSED publishes the service APIs (as a result of mapping the management service information to the CAPIF-defined service API information) to the CAPIF core function (CCF) using the CAPIF-4 interface.
+The MSEDF publishes the service APIs (as a result of mapping the management service information to the CAPIF-defined service API information) to the CAPIF core function (CCF) using the CAPIF-4 interface.
 The API invokers can discover the published service APIs via the CAPIF-1e interface.
 The AEF of the MSED enables the API invokers to consume the published management services as service APIs via the CAPIF-2e interface as shown in Figure 5.1.2-1.

 Editor's Note: The interactions or relation between the AEF of the MSED and the MnS producers is FFS